The map

 Take the Blue Line.

-The Belmont stop puts you right at the southeast corner of the sale area.
-From there it's a 5-minute walk to the heart of the action.
+The Belmont stop sits right on the northern edge of the sale area, toward the Kedzie end.
+From there it's a short walk south into the heart of the action.

 -